 The point should be obvious: the prescription must fit the diagnosis.
 If the basic human problem is as the Bible describes it—that we’re sinners standing under the righteous judgment of God, unable even to begin to make an adequate atonement for our own sins—then only Christianity presents a solution that adequately addresses the problem.
 No other religion offers a perfect mediator between God and man who removes the enmity between us and our Creator by bearing the penalty for our sin in our place (Rom.
 5:6–11; 2 Cor.
 5:18–21; 1 Tim.
 2:5–6).

 If the Bible is right about our predicament, then Jesus must be the only way of salvation, and our duty must be to proclaim Him as the only way.
 Love of God, love of Christ, love of neighbor, and love of truth leave us with no alternative.

-Dr. James N. Anderson is associate professor of theology and philosophy at Reformed Theological Seminary in Charlotte, N.C., and author of What’s Your Worldview?
+Dr. James N. Anderson is Carl W. McMurray Professor of Theology and Philosophy at Reformed Theological Seminary in Charlotte, N.C., and an ordained minister in the Associate Reformed Presbyterian Church.
+He is the featured teacher of the Ligonier teaching series Exploring Islam and author of What’s Your Worldview?